ZacSmir/ZacSmir.github.io/about.md

 key: page-about
 ---

 I don't know very much.
 I've read a large amount of science fiction and thought about it a lot.
-I outflank market anarchism on the right as a radlib and on the left as a radical transhumanist.
 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMjA0NjA5MjgxNF19
 -->